abhiSyncd/Java-Threads-Step-By-Step/2-b-StoppingThreads/readMe.md

         new Thread(runnable).start();

-        It's easy to start a thread in Java because you have a start() method but it's difficult to stop the thread because there is no stop() method in Thread Class.
+        It's easy to start a thread in Java because you have a start() method but it's difficult to STOP the thread because there is no stop() or Cancel() method in Thread Class.
         If you remember,
         threads in Java start execution from run() method and stop when it comes out of run() method, either normally or due to any exception